Tia Gostelow: Awards and nominations

+Thick Skin was nominated for Album of the Year at the 2019 National Indigenous Music Awards.

+At the 2019 Queensland Music Awards, Gostelow made Australian history by being the youngest winner of Album of the Year.

 AIR Awards

 The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.